May 2013

 A Venetian Tradition Bites the Dust—a Woman Gondolier!

 On 9/11, our country was attacked by a sect particularly offended by the equality of men and women (an abomination in suicide/murderer Atta’s eyes).
 It is appropriate, then, to celebrate one of the most amazing revolutions in history—that women are not property but are persons.
 This revolution still horrifies many of the world’s more benighted cultures, as we know from their words and actions.
-See Time Magazine’s August 9 cover showing a young Afghan woman whose nose and ears were cut of more...
+See Time Magazine’s August 9 cover showing a young Afghan woman whose nose and ears wer more...

 Is There Any Hope for Afghanistan?